pyfsi/coconut/docs/docs.md

 ```bash
 python run_mkdocs.py --deploy
 ```
 deploys the website on GitHub Pages using `mkdocs gh-deploy`.
+It seems this is currently only possible if the remote is configured with SSH, not with HTTPS.

 ```bash
 python run_mkdocs.py --preview example